berndporr/py-ecg-detectors/README.rst

 `run_all_benchmarks.py` calculates the R peak timestamps for all detectors, the true/false detections/misses and saves them in .csv files.
-See the scripts how to obtain the ECG data such as the MIT db.
+Open the script itself or use python's help function of how to obtain the ECG data such as the MIT db.

-`show_stats_plots.py` takes then the .csv files displays the results of the different detectors and calculates the stats.
+`show_stats_plots.py` takes then the .csv files, displays the results of the different detectors and calculates the stats.

-`hrv_time_domain_analysis.py` performs a timedomain analysis between sitting and a math test using the Engzee detector and the wavelet detector for comparison.
+`hrv_time_domain_analysis.py` performs a timedomain analysis between sitting and a math test using the EngZee detector and the wavelet detector for comparison.